Law enforcement in the United States: Deadly force and death in custody

 In most states, law enforcement officers operate under the same self-defense laws as the general public.
 Generally, when the first responder or a member of the public is at risk of serious bodily injury and/or death, lethal force is justified.
 Most law enforcement agencies establish a use of force continuum and list deadly force as a force of last resort.
 With this model, agencies try to control excessive uses of force.
-Nonetheless, some question the number of killings by law enforcement officers, including killings of people who are unarmed, raising questions about alleged widespread and ongoing excessive use of force.
+Nonetheless, some question the number of killings by law enforcement officers, including killings of people who are unarmed or have a permit to be armed, raising questions about alleged widespread and ongoing excessive use of force.
 Other non-fatal incidents and arrests have raised similar concerns.

 The racial distribution of victims of US police lethal force is not proportionate to the racial distribution of the US population.
 Whites account for the largest racial group of deaths, but are under-represented, accounting for 45% of police killings (and 60% of the population).
 Blacks are over-represented, accounting for 24% of police killings (and 13% of the population).
 Hispanics are proportionately represented, accounting for 17% of police killings (and 18% of the population).
 Others (including Asian, Native American, and others) are under-represented, accounting for 4% of police killings (and 8% of the population).

 A 2021 study published in The Lancet found that over 30,000 people have died by police violence in the United States from 1980 to 2018.

 Militarization of police

 The militarization of both rural and urban law enforcement has been attributed to the United States' involvement in wars during the 20th century, although some attribute the militarization to the more recent campaigns on drugs and terror.
 Historian Charles Beard argued that cultural change during the Great Depression encouraged the militarization of law enforcement, whereas Harwood argues that the creation of Special Response Teams and tactical units within law enforcement during the 1960s began such a trend.

 Beginning in the 1990s, the use of military equipment and tactics for community policing and for public order policing has become more widespread under the 1033 program.
 The program prompted discussion among lawmakers in 2014 after unrest in Ferguson, Missouri.
 President Obama introduced restrictions in 2015 on the transfer of surplus military equipment to police.
 In 2017, the Trump administration announced it would reinstate the program.
+Although the 1033 program intended to provide equipment for free to law enforcement agencies, heavy-armored vehicles designed for warfighting conditions came saddled with hefty and difficult maintenance requirements which can burden agencies heavily with unexpected costs.